A Guide to Alternative Investments Compensation at Raymond James

 Incentive-based compensation.
 Many alternative investment managers receive incentive-based compensation in addition to management fees.
 Incentive-based fees typically involve the manager retaining a percentage of new profits generated for clients.
 Fees related to incentive compensation are often referred to as incentive fees or carried interest.
 It is important to note that these fees are in addition to management fees that are charged and that the exact calculation of incentive fees or carried interest differs from manager to manager.
 Raymond James and/or your financial advisor generally will share in any incentive-based compensation to which an investment manager is entitled.
 The portion of incentive fees Raymond James receives can be up to 100% of the incentive fee collected by a manager.

 Upfront or ongoing servicing fees or placement fees.
 Many alternative investments have upfront costs directly related to compensating your financial advisor and/or Raymond James.
 These fees are generally based on the total amount of your investment and can be as high as 5.5%.
 Some upfront placement fees can be discounted at the discretion of your financial advisor or by meeting certain volume discounts, commonly referred to as breakpoints.
 Accordingly, you should consult with your financial advisor about the ability to receive such discounts.
-Additionally, there will generally be ongoing fees, based on value of your investment, that are related to compensating your financial advisor and/or Raymond James.
+Additionally, there will generally be ongoing fees, based on the value of your investment, that are related to compensating your financial advisor and/or Raymond James.
 The total level of compensation received by Raymond James may be related to the total Raymond James client capital placed with a particular manager or investment.
 Ongoing servicing fees can be as high as 4% of the value of your investment.

 Redemption fees.
 Some investments may have direct or indirect costs related to liquidating your position, particularly if an investment is liquidated shortly after being purchased or if an investment is specifically designed to provide limited or no liquidity to investors.
 Redemption fees assessed by a manager can be as high as 5% of your investment.